Vaibhav-sa30/Surprise-Housing-Project/README.md

 - HouseStyle: Style of dwelling
 - OverallQual: Rates the overall material and finish of the house
 - OverallCond: Rates the overall condition of the house
 - YearBuilt: Original construction date
+- YearRemodAdd: Remodel date(same as construction date, if no remodelling has been done)
+- RoofStyle: Type of roof
+- RoofMatl: Roof Material
+- Exterior1st: Exterior covering on house